The Asylum Broadside

 After Asylum: Hubris

 Fifty years ago the old gods fell, and mortals took their thrones.
-Now the heirs of the heavens rule a world still healing from the Final Division — and they have sworn never to repeat the silence that nearly unmade it.
-This is the campaign.
-Below lies the history of Aevum that leads to it: a lawless island, two circling empires, a coffin of black iron, and the day the Kraken was confronted and the gods changed hands.
+Now the heirs to the heavens rule a world still healing from the Final Division.
+They have sworn never to repeat the silence that nearly unmade it.
+This is the story of that world and the new heroes that rise to defend it.
+Below lies the history of Aevum: a lawless island, two circling empires, a coffin of black iron, and the day mortals confronted The Great Devastation and the gods changed.

 scroll to explore